UNC Glomerulonephritis (GN) Fellowship

 Training in Epidemiology

 The GN Fellow has access to extensive registries of patients with various glomerular diseases through the Glomerular Disease Collaborative Network (including ANCA-associated vasculitis, systemic lupus erythematosus, membranous nephropathy, and focal segmental glomerulosclerosis).
 These registries have allowed detailed epidemiologic analyses and retrospective analysis of therapy and outcomes.
-This research is conducted under the guidance of Dr. Falk, Dr. Susan L. Hogan, Dr. Nachman, and Dr. Pendergraft.
+This research is conducted under the guidance of Dr. Falk, Dr. Susan L. Hogan, and other appropriate GN faculty.

 Didactic Learning Opportunities